 Cultural Theme Month Celebrations

 Each year, Ithaca Colleges celebrates cultural diversity through our Cultural Theme Month celebrations.
-Through the collaborative efforts of Multicultural Affairs, departments such as the Center for the Study of Culture, Race, & Ethnicity and the Center for LGBT Education, Outreach, and Services, and student organizations like the African Latino Society, Asian American Alliance, IC Natives, and PODER, programs and events present various opportunities to learn, educate, experience, and appreciate different aspects of different cultures.
+Through the collaborative efforts of the Office of Student Engagement and Multicultural Affairs, departments such as the Center for the Study of Culture, Race, & Ethnicity and the Center for LGBT Education, Outreach, and Services, and student organizations like the African Latino Society, Asian American Alliance, IC Natives, and PODER, programs and events present various opportunities to learn, educate, experience, and appreciate different aspects of different cultures.
 Programs have included lectures, Identity discussion panels, film screenings, cultural arts presentations, and more.

 Latino Heritage Month (September 15 - October 15)